elroychibex/divi-tips-and-hacks/README.md

 This is a general WordPress hack.
 It allows you to create a widget in your WordPress back-end Dashboard.
 Basically, you can use this to White Label your work, or to share specific information For Your Clients.
 Copy the code and paste in your functions.php file.

 # Hack 11
-This code allows you to set the DIVI ACTIVE MENU ITEM COLOUR for menu items and their sub items too.
+This code allows you to set the active menu items colour for menu items and their sub items too.
+Paste the CSS into your child theme stylesheet or Divi Theme Options custom CSS box.
+Then change the color to suit your site